halalgami/azure_training/AZ900/az900notes.md

 [More about ExpressRoute connectivity models](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-connectivity-models)

+### What is an ExpressRoute Circuit?

+An ExpressRoute circuit represents a logical connection between your on-premises infrastructure and Microsoft cloud services through a connectivity provider.
+You can order multiple ExpressRoute circuits.
+Each circuit can be in the same or different regions, and can be connected to your premises through different connectivity providers.

+ExpressRoute circuits do not map to any physical entities.
+A circuit is uniquely identified by a standard GUID called as a **service key (s-key)**.
+The service key is the only piece of information exchanged between Microsoft, the connectivity provider, and you.
+The s-key is not a secret for security purposes.
+There is a 1:1 mapping between an ExpressRoute circuit and the s-key.

+New ExpressRoute circuits can include two independent peerings: Private peering and Microsoft peering.
+Whereas existing ExpressRoute circuits may contain three peerings: Azure Public, Azure Private and Microsoft.
+Each peering is a pair of independent BGP sessions, each of them configured redundantly for high availability.
+There is a 1:N (1 <= N <= 3) mapping between an ExpressRoute circuit and routing domains.
+An ExpressRoute circuit can have any one, two, or all three peerings enabled per ExpressRoute circuit.

+Each circuit has a fixed bandwidth (50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 10 Gbps) and is mapped to a connectivity provider and a peering location.
+The bandwidth you select is shared across all circuit peerings

 #### Benefits of ExpressRoute
 - Layer 3 connectivity: between your onPrem and Microsoft through a connectivity provider.<br>Can be from any-to-any (IPVPN) network, point-to-point Ethernet connection,<br> or through a virtual cross-connection via an Ethernet exchange.
 - Connectivity in all regions in a given geopolitical region towards Microsoft cloud.